 - What type?
 Directional lights must be used since they are available in the narrow beam spreads required for lighting a flag.
 Of directional lights, both spotlights and in-grade (well-type) lights may be used.
 If you are forced to install the lights in turf, then an in-grade fixture is the best choice.

 - How many?
 You need at least two (ideally three) lights to illuminate a flag.
 This ensures that the shadow of the pole will not obscure the flag.

-- More on beam spreads: You want to find the narrowest possible beam spreads to focus as much light as possible on the flag.
+- More on beam spreads: Find the narrowest possible beam spreads to focus as much light as possible on the flag.
 The beam needs to be wide enough to fully illuminate the flag regardless of its position around the pole.
-If, for example, you have a six-foot wide flag, the beam spread needs to encompass a circle with a radius of 6 ft. with the pole at the center.
+If, for example, you have a 6-foot wide flag, the beam spread must encompass a circle with a radius of 6 feet with the pole at the center.
 This beam spread can be attained with one or more fixtures.
 With multiple fixtures, be sure to aim them precisely so their beams overlap.
 See the below chart to calculate optimal beam angles based on pole height and flag width.

 - Note on Pole Mounting: Mounting the fixtures on the pole is often the best choice.
-Use the VOLT® Flag Pole Mount to attach any VOLT fixture to the pole (note: aluminum models are preferred since the mount itself is aluminum).
+Use the VOLT® Flag Pole Mount to attach any VOLT fixture to the pole.

 Make your own Flag Lighting Kit